Mark Ingram Sr.: Regular season

+Playoffs

 Legal problems

 On September 16, 2008, Ingram was sentenced to seven years in prison and up to five years of probation for money laundering and fraud.
 He was also ordered in a Long Island federal court to pay $252,000 in restitution.
 Ingram failed to show up to a federal prison in Ashland, Kentucky to turn himself in on December 5, 2008, and an arrest warrant was issued.
 On January 2, 2009, Ingram was arrested in a Flint, Michigan hotel room, where he was preparing to watch his son play in the 2009 Sugar Bowl.
-Alabama lost the game to the Utah Utes by a score of 31–17.
-On March 22, 2010, in a courtroom in Central Islip, New York, Ingram was sentenced to an additional two years in prison for jumping bail to see his son, Mark Ingram II play for Alabama.
+On March 22, 2010, in a courtroom in Central Islip, New York, Ingram was sentenced to an additional two years in prison for jumping bail.
 He was housed at Yazoo City Federal Correctional Complex (FCC) as inmate 22749-050, and was then in the custody of the Residential Reentry Management Detroit.
 Ingram was released from prison in early 2015.

 Personal life

-Ingram's son, Mark Ingram II, played for the Alabama Crimson Tide and won the Heisman Trophy in 2009 and was drafted in the first round of the 2011 NFL Draft by the New Orleans Saints, where he is their all-time leader in rushing yardage.
+Ingram's son, Mark Ingram II, played for the Alabama Crimson Tide and won the Heisman Trophy in 2009 and was drafted in the first round of the 2011 NFL draft by the New Orleans Saints, where he is their second all-time leader in rushing yardage.